 While most accomplishments in the workplace are a group success, only the salesperson gets the commission for landing the new client.
 That’s fair because that’s how the compensation structure is set and everyone signs up for that, but that doesn’t mean that the whole team shouldn’t celebrate the success.

 Simply acknowledge that everyone on the team contributed to this success and that you need their continuing hard work to achieve true success—a long time happy customer.

-Don’t ever forget that the person who makes the presentation and gets the credit is not often the person who did the work behind the presentation.
+Don’t forget that the person who makes the presentation and gets the credit is often not the person who did the work behind the presentation.
 Sometimes, managers even steal credit for work that their team did.
 This is demoralizing and likely to result in unhappy employees.
 Give credit where credit is due.

 How Do You Celebrate Success in the Workplace?

 While you know you need to praise successes, sometimes the how is elusive.
 While celebrations need to reflect your company culture and the degree and contribution of the success, these ideas will help get you started celebrating success at work.

 - Use Verbal Praise: Sometimes just saying “Thank you.
 You did a great job.” is enough.
 Offering this praise in a public setting enhances the celebration and the employee's feeling of recognition.
 Make your praise specific and as timely as possible.
 Saying, “Good job with that customer last week” is nice, but what customer are you talking about?
 Instead, if you can’t say it at the moment, try to give details, “Do you remember that customer who complained about the thread count in the sheets?
 You did a great job helping her, ultimately getting her to make a purchase”